chakrabar/chakrabar.github.io/_posts/articles/2018-09-12-aspnetcore-on-windows-iis.md

 1. Open IIS.
 Search for IIS or run `inetmgr` from run command (Windows + R).
 Remember you need to be an admin on the system to access IIS.
 2. Under the server node on the left, right-click on `Sites` and select `Add Website`.
 Give the site a name (e.g. mycoreweb.com), use the same name for `host` and select the directory where the app is published as `Physical path`.
 3. It'll also create a new `app_pool` with the same name as the website host.
 You can use the same, select a different one or rename it if you want.
 It's important you configure your application pool and set _pipeline mode = Integrated_, _**.NET CLR Version = No Managed Code**_.
 This basically tells the IIS it need not load full .NET Framework CLR, and the application will run on it's own process.
 This is optional though.
+4. If you just want to host a web app quickly and test on a dev machine, rather than step [2] it _might_ be easier to just `Add Application` on the `Sites > Default Web Site`.
+If you give it a name like `mysite`, locally you can access this as `http://localhost/mysite` on the browser.

 Make sure your app_pool and the website are running, and you can browse your ASP.NET Core application now.
+See below for more configuration options.

 #### [5] Configure